base/node/README.md

 ## Troubleshooting

 For support please join our [Discord](https://discord.gg/buildonbase) post in `🛠｜node-operators`.
 You can alternatively open a new GitHub issue.
+When opening a GitHub issue, please include:

+- The Base node version you are running (release tag).
+- Which client you are using (`reth`, `geth`, or `nethermind`).
+- A short description of the issue and any relevant logs.

 ## Disclaimer